-- Council will reimburse reasonable costs of meals for a councillor when the councillor has incurred the cost personally and the meal was not provided within the registration cost of the approved activity/event, upon production of a valid tax invoice.
-If a councillor elects not to produce tax invoices and seek reimbursement for meals while attending official council business, he/she may claim the following meal allowance where the meal was not provided within the registration costs of the approved activity/event: \$25 for breakfast (if the councillor is required to depart their home prior to 6am) \$15 for lunch and \$45 for dinner (if the councillor returns to their home after 9pm).
-Expenses relating to the consumption of alcohol will not be reimbursed. - Should the councillor choose not to attend a provided dinner/meal, then the full cost of the alternative meal shall be met by the councillor.
+Council will reimburse reasonable costs of meals for a Councillor when the Councillor has incurred the cost personally and the meal was not provided within the registration cost of the approved activity/event, upon production of a valid tax invoice.
+If a Councillor elects not to produce tax invoices and seek reimbursement for meals while attending official Council business, he/she may claim a meal allowance where the meal was not provided within the registration costs of the approved activity/event.
+Expenses relating to the consumption of alcohol will not be reimbursed.

+Should the Councillor choose not to attend a provided dinner/meal, then the full cost of the alternative meal shall be met by the Councillor.